Clever way of adding uuid column

-#3 Updated by Thomas Maroschik about 8 years ago
+#3 Updated by Thomas Maroschik over 8 years ago

 Just noticed that the install tool uses the $GLOBALS['TYPO3_LOADED_EXT'] array and the according extension paths in there.
 This is something I could manipulate to get the ext_tables.sql paths configured for install tool.

 The EM should use this path information too in tx_em_install->checkDBupdates as it builds the path by itself.
 Or is the extension not inside this array upon installation?

 #4 Updated by Thomas Maroschik almost 8 years ago